 So a 3 month old puppy needs only 15 minutes exercise per day, a 5 month old needs 25 minutes.
 This exercise is proper, structured exercise.
 Meaning a brisk walk on leash, gentle games of fetch.
 It’s in addition to and not instead of general play.

 A puppy can play as much as they wish though you do need to be careful that they don’t exercise too much.
 Puppies are growing fast and their bones and joints can be easily damaged by over-exercising.
 So take it easy until they’re more mature.
 Follow the 5 minute rule and encourage very little jumping or vigorous exercise!
 Continue the 5 minute rule until your golden is nearing one year old.

 As a general rule to follow, a healthy adult Doodle will need a good hour of exercise every day.
 But the genetics of your Doodle could mean you need to increase or decrease this.

-There’s no hard and fast rule, but an hour+ per day is a good place to start and then ramp it up if necessary.if necessary.
+There’s no hard and fast rule, but an hour+ per day is a good place to start and then ramp it up if necessary.

 Country of Origin: Goldendoodle is a cross between the Golden Retriever and Standard or Miniature Poodle.
 It was first bred in Australia in the early 1980s.
 This was done to create a dog with the Golden’s characteristic obedience and versatility and the Poodle’s hypoallergenic coat.
 As a designer breed, the Goldendoodle is not eligible for registration with purebred registries such as the American Kennel Club, but it can be registered with the American Canine Hybrid Club.
 Some breeders produce Goldendoodles by crossing a purebred Poodle with a purebred Golden Retriever (called a first generation cross), but others allow crossing Goldendoodles with Poodles or Golden Retrievers (called a backcross), or other Goldendoodles (called a multi-generation cross).